 Additional Task Force Research Courses

 The University of Ulm presented a Biomechanics Summer Course, sponsored by EUROSPINE, in Ulm, Germany from 21 to 24 July 2015.
 The course was organised by Lutz Claes.
 The 2016 course was organised in collaboration with EUROSPINE, funding five applicants selected by the TFR.
-Information about this course can be found here.

 The first Literature Review Course organised by the Institut Franco-Europeen de Chiropraxie (IFEC) and sponsored by EUROSPINE was presented on 10 December 2015.
 The Course Director was Rachid Salmi and the faculty was from the TFR.
 The course was well-received by more than 60 participants and therefore repeated in December 2016 in Toulouse as a collaborative arrangement between IFEC and EUROSPINE.